bahreex/Bahree-PowerShell-Library/README.md

 - **Expand-AzureRMVMDataDiskRunbook.ps1** - Increase a particular Data Disk size of an Azure RM VM.
 Supports both Managed and Unmanaged Disks.
 Disk size reduction not supported by Azure.
 - **Get-AzureRMVMPowerStateRunbook.ps1** - Get the current Power State of an Azure RM VM.
 - **Get-AzureRMVMProvisioningStateRunbook.ps1** - Get the current Provisioning State of an Azure RM VM.
+- **Execute-AzureRMVMRemoteScriptRunbook.ps1** - Enables remote execution of PowerShell Commands/Scripts on one or more target Azure VMs (or On-Premises VMs through Hybrid Worker) in an Azure Subscription.

 ## General